xerocross/concurrentcomputation/README.md

 The goal is to practice and demonstrate concurrency in a web service that later I will wire up to a React frontend.

+## TODO

+Some known elements I should improve upon and will given time.

+* Validation of integer input and error handling for bad inputs.
+* Support for large numbers.